amerritt14/indoking/README.md

 Product seedfile for development has not been created yet.
 Products rely on the Printful API in production.

+Running `Sync::Products.perform` from the command line will fill the product tables (if the API is set up correctly)

 ### Testing

 Tests are run automatically using Travis CI